All Episodes

 If you don't like ICE is doing, then go protest Congress.

-However, to say we disappeared people, no, we're arresting people that are in the country legally and they are public safety threat.
+However, to say we disappear people, no, we're arresting people that are in the country illegally and are public safety threat.

 dave rubin